CSS 3 Features

 The Cascading aspect is the key here, storing the files as Cascading Style Sheets allows web developers to globally update these sheets for changes in design for multiple pages at once.

 This is important because it reduces the complexity of having to update multiple sheets rather than updating a single sheet.
-You don’t have to change the font, color, and style for each and every sheet, changes to a single sheet of CSS would do the trick.
+You don’t have to change the font, colour, and style for each and every sheet, changes to a single sheet of CSS would do the trick.
 CSS reduces this down to making changes in one externally linked layered file.

 So let us see what features are new with CSS version 3